fagan2888/ai_algorithms_trading-term2/DATA.md

 # Data
- **Data for Project and Lesson notebooks is not included in the repo.**- Nltk Data
+ **Data for Project and Lesson notebooks is not included in the repo.**
+- Nltk Data
 - Project 5 Yr
 - Project 6 Stocktwits
 - Bag Of Words